Jonathan-321/ArtExtract/README.md

 cat evaluation_results/test/outliers_style/outlier_data.txt
 ```

-The visualization script has zero dependencies beyond basic Python or bash, making it easy to run in any environment.

 ## 📊 Evaluation Metrics

 ### Classification Metrics

 The classification models are evaluated using:

 - **Accuracy**: Overall correctness of predictions
 - **Precision & Recall**: Measure of exactness and completeness
 - **F1 Score**: Harmonic mean of precision and recall